 - Glass Door Sets

 Solutions & Results

-In association with Boulting Environmental Services Ltd (BES) based in the UK, who help create cutting-edge cleanrooms, laboratories and other sophisticated environments, PBSC contributed with cleanroom door sets, transfer hatches and vision panels, specially designed for the controlled environment whilst minimizing visible fixings with PBSC’s flush designs.
+In association with Boulting Environmental Services Ltd (BES) based in the UK, which helps create cutting-edge cleanrooms, laboratories, and other sophisticated environments, PBSC contributed with cleanroom door sets, transfer hatches, and vision panels, specially designed for the controlled environment whilst minimizing visible fixings with PBSC’s flush designs.

 Main goal: To provide as much vision as possible with the number of vision panels limited due to the low-level extract requirements within this SPP5 facility.

 PBSC was the preferred choice, being the only company developing glass doors with concealed automation.